Human trafficking in Egypt: Seasonal or temporary marriage

-There is a phenomenon in Egypt known as 'seasonal' or 'temporary' marriages.
-This is when young women and girls particularly from poor families are married off to men from Arab states of the Persian Gulf to provide sexual services to non-Egyptian men.
+There is a phenomenon in Egypt known as "seasonal" or "temporary" marriages.
+This is when young women and girls - particularly from poor families - are married off to men from Arab states of the Persian Gulf to provide sexual services to non-Egyptian men.
 Pursuant to a survey that was conducted by the National Council for Childhood and Motherhood (NCCM), 67% of 2,000 of families selected from a sample in Al Hawamdia, Al Badrashein and Abu Almonros were personally aware of child marriages.
 The survey also showed that the purpose of these marriages is mainly economic.

-In some instances Egyptian girls may return to the husbands home country and work as a maid.
-The girls that stay in Egypt often become shunned from society and struggle to remarry the orthodox way especially in cases where the women has given birth to a child with the husband.
+In some instances, Egyptian girls may return to the husbands home country and work as a maid.
+The girls that stay in Egypt are often shunned from society and struggle to remarry the orthodox way, especially in cases where the women has given birth to the husband's child.

-Egypt: Law No. 103 of 1976 also known as the new tourism marriage law was enacted to deter and protect young girls from seasonal/temporary marriage.
+Egypt: Law No. 103 of 1976 also known as the New Tourism Marriage Law was enacted to deter and protect young girls from seasonal/temporary marriage.
 The law requires documentation of marriage contracts, requiring a foreign man to present a certificate from his country's embassy stating that there are no impediments to the effecting marriage, a deposit is also made in the girl's name, as security for her when the women is 25 years or more younger than him.

 The minimum age for marriage was also raised to 18.
 The special rapporteur Joy Ngozi Ezeilo states that in practice, this law is largely ineffective as an arbitrary number of seasonal/temporary marriages between Egyptian women and non-Egyptian men continue to take place.